-- 1. Drugs or medicines delivered, injected, or administered to you by a physician or other provider or another trained person (see section 5.10.1); - Medications, drugs, or hormones prescribed to stimulate growth are not covered except when there is a laboratory confirmed diagnosis of growth hormone deficiency for children through 18 years of age and when prescribed for the treatment of documented pituitary destruction in adults; - 3.
-Drugs prescribed that do not relate to the prevention or treatment of a covered illness or injury: - 4.
-Fluoride, for Participants over 16 years of age; - 5.
-Drugs that are not provided in accordance with the Providence Health Plan's formulary management program or are not provided according to Providence Health Plan's medical policy, unless approved in the exception process; - 6.
-Drugs used in the treatment of fungal nail conditions; - 7.
-Over-the-Counter (OTC) drugs or vitamins that may be purchased without a provider's written prescription, except as required by state or federal law; - 8.
-Prescription drugs, including prescription combination drugs, that contain OTC products or are available in an OTC therapeutically similar form; - 9.
-Drugs dispensed from pharmacies outside the United States, except when prescribed for Urgent/Immediate Care and Emergency Medical Conditions or as required by state or federal law: - 10.
-Drugs, which may include prescription combination drugs, placed on prescription-only status as required state or local law (e.g., OTC drugs such as Sudafed®); - 11.
-Replacement of lost, stolen, or damaged medication; - 12.
-Any packaging, such as blister or bubble repacking, other than the dispensing pharmacy's standard packaging for the place of service submitted; - 13.
-Drugs or medicines used to treat sexual dysfunction (this exclusion does not apply to Mental Health Covered Services); - 14.
-Drugs dispensed or compounded by a pharmacist that do not have at least one FDA-approved medication in therapeutic amount; - 15.
-Drugs used for weight loss or for cosmetic purposes; - 16.
+- 1. Drugs or medicines delivered, injected, or administered to you by a physician or other provider or another trained person (see section 5.10.1); - 2.
+Drugs prescribed that do not relate to the prevention or treatment of a covered illness or injury; - 3.
+Fluoride, for Participants over 16 years of age: - 4.
+Drugs that are not provided in accordance with the Providence Health Plan's formulary management program or are not provided according to Providence Health Plan's medical policy, unless approved in the exception process; - 5.
+Drugs used in the treatment of fungal nail conditions: - 6.
+Over-the-Counter (OTC) drugs or vitamins that may be purchased without a provider's written prescription, except as required by state or federal law; - 7.
+Prescription drugs, including prescription combination drugs, that contain OTC products or are available in an OTC therapeutically similar form; - 8.
+Drugs dispensed from pharmacies outside the United States, except when prescribed for Urgent/Immediate Care and Emergency Medical Conditions or as required by state or federal law:

+- 9. Drugs, which may include prescription combination drugs, placed on prescription-only status as required state or local law (e.g., OTC drugs such as Sudafed®): - 10.
+Replacement of lost, stolen, or damaged medication; - 11.
+Any packaging, such as blister or bubble repacking, other than the dispensing pharmacy's standard packaging for the place of service submitted; - 12.
+Drugs or medicines used to treat sexual dysfunction (this exclusion does not apply to Mental Health Covered Services); - 13.
+Drugs dispensed or compounded by a pharmacist that do not have at least one FDA-approved medication in therapeutic amount; - 14.
+Drugs used for weight loss or for cosmetic purposes; - 15.
 Drug kits, unless the product is available solely as a kit.
-Kits typically contain a prepackaged drug along with items associated with the administration of the drug (e.g., gloves, shampoo); - 17.
-Prenatal vitamins that contain docosahexaenoic acid (DHA): - 18.
-Drugs that are not approved by the Food and Drug Administration (FDA) or designated as "less than effective" by the FDA, also known as "DESI" drugs; - 19.
+Kits typically contain a prepackaged drug along with items associated with the administration of the drug (e.g., gloves, shampoo); - 16.
+Prenatal vitamins that contain docosahexaenoic acid (DHA); - 17.
+Drugs that are not approved by the Food and Drug Administration (FDA) or designated as "less than effective" by the FDA, also known as "DESI" drugs; - 18.
 Early refill of eye drops, except when there is a change in directions by your provider, or if synchronizing your prescription refills.
-This exclusion does not apply to eye drops prescribed for the treatment of glaucoma; and - 20.
+This exclusion does not apply to eye drops prescribed for the treatment of glaucoma; and - 19.
 For drugs obtained at in-network pharmacies without using your pharmacy benefit, reimbursement is limited to our in-network contracted rates, except in the case of Urgent/Emergent situations.
 This means you may not be reimbursed the full cash price you pay to the pharmacy.
 Drugs obtained from out-of-network pharmacies are not eligible for reimbursement, except in the case of Urgent/Emergent situations.

-5.11.9 Prescription Drug Disclaimer
+5.11.10 Prescription Drug Disclaimer